JanssenProject/jans/docs/janssen-server/install/helm-install/local.md

 - 4 CPU cores
 - 50 GB hard-disk

-Use the listing below for detailed estimation of minimum required resources.
-Table contains the default resources recommendations per service.
-Depending on the use of each service the resources needs may increase or decrease.
+Use the listing below for a detailed estimation of minimum required resources.
+The table contains the default resources recommendation per service.
+Depending on the use of each service the resources need may increase or decrease.

 | Service           | CPU Unit | RAM   | Disk Space | Processor Type | Required                           |
 |-------------------|----------|-------|------------|----------------|------------------------------------|